 Day 1 – Arrived Bandaranaike International Airport (Yay!) at 11 am.
 I bought a pre-paid tourist SIM pack (for 1200 LKR) at the Mobitel counter located at the Arrivals Lounge inside the airport.
-From the airport, I took a tuk-tuk to Negombo train station (it happens to be the closest one from the airport and took around 100 LKR).
+From the airport, I took a tuk-tuk to Negombo train station (it happens to be the closest one to the airport and took around 100 LKR).
 Bought a ticket (95 LKR) and boarded the train for Puttalam station.
 From Puttalam, took a bus for Kalpitiya (route #35) and got down at Kandakulia Junction.
 From here, a short tuk-tuk ride took me to Kalpitiya town, the first destination in my itinerary.
 The journey took a little more than five hours.

-Note: I added Kalpitiya to my itinerary so that I could have a go at snorkeling and recreational scuba diving along with a whale-watching trip.
+Note: I added Kalpitiya to my itinerary to have a go at snorkeling and recreational scuba diving along with a whale-watching trip.
 Just in case you land in Sri Lanka after April, you must try these activities on the Eastern peninsula (Trincomalee and Arugam Bay) as the southwest monsoon makes it impossible to pursue water activities in Kalpitiya between May and November.

-Day 2 – A much awaited scuba diving lesson just made my day!
+Day 2 – A much-awaited scuba diving lesson just made my day!
 A good six hours of adrenaline rush left me craving for more.
 It was rather exhausting though, and evening found me fast asleep in my cozy little cot.

 (Note: Express train tickets can be booked online, but routes are very limited.
 Nowadays, this UK based website is offering online booking of train tickets.
-You need to have a paypal account to book tickets though.)
+You need to have a Paypal account to book tickets though)

 Day 4 – Early in the morning, I hired a cab for the day to visit Anuradhapura, the first capital of ancient Sri Lanka.
 En route, I decided to cover Ritigala ruins (about 40 min. from Habarana), hence the early start in a taxi.
-I must say it was worth the trip and highly recommend Ritigala trek to travellers visiting this part of Sri Lanka.
+I must say it was worth the trip and highly recommend Ritigala trek to travelers visiting this part of Sri Lanka.
 Carry insect repellent (dab generously before starting your trek) and salt for protection against leeches.
 From there, it took another 2 hours to reach Anuradhapura.
 Steeped in rich Buddhist culture, the ruined city of Anuradhapura transported me to a civilization that truly revered art.
 After spending half a day roaming the streets of a bygone era, I took the taxi back to Habarana.
 Charged me 4500 LKR for the entire day (about 12 hours).

 Day 5 – After a sumptuous breakfast of pol roti and egg curry, I decided to take a tuk-tuk for the day to visit Sigiriya Lion rock and Pollonurawa.
 This decision was chiefly made to save travel time so that I could spend more time exploring the sites.
-It costed me 2000 LKR for the whole trip.
+It cost me 2000 LKR for the whole trip.
 And boy, was it worth every rupee!
 These ancient sites were truly spectacular.
-The tuk-tuk dropped me back to my lodging in Habarana.
+The tuk-tuk dropped me back at my lodging in Habarana.

 Day 6 – I checked out early and headed for Dambulla by bus.
 It took me about 30 minutes to reach this ancient town soaked in history.
-The day was spent roaming the sacred cave monastery, with its five sanctuaries, a UNESCO World heritage site.
+The day was spent roaming the sacred cave monastery, with its five sanctuaries, a UNESCO World Heritage site.
 Early evening, I boarded a bus to commence a 3-hour journey to Trincomalee, a historic port city in East Sri Lanka, to spend the night.